jbarratt/serialized-hugo/content/post/envoy-ratelimiting.md

 I am so happy about 2 quasi-recent developments which make this so easy to build -- Go modules and Docker multi-stage builds.

-Building a slim container, with just alpine and the binary of a go app, only takes this little fragment of `Dockerfile`.
+Building a slim container, with just alpine and the binary of a Go app, only takes this little fragment of `Dockerfile`.
 Yes, please.

 ```Dockerfile
 FROM golang:latest as builder